 We wanted to do what we could to enrich their experience and inspire them to try new ideas.
 We have contacts all round the world, with some of the finest makers and restorers; Philip felt we could call on them to share their expertise with students.

 The inaugural series of RAB Zoom talks was born.
 Our speakers were Andrew Ryan and Jordan Hess from the US and Iris Carr from the UK.
 Violin making students from Newark, West Dean and Merton were invited to apply.
-Small groups were chose for each speaker, so that the students could interact with these experienced artisans.
+Small groups were chosen for each speaker, so that the students could interact with these experienced artisans.

 For a first year student, these talks, generously organised and made available by the RAB Trust, are very formative and influential.
 It is such an invaluable opportunity to have an insight into the work, methodologies and processes of such renowned professionals as Andrew Ryan.
 Rui, first year student, Merton CollegeI applied to attend the RAB talk series with violin maker Andrew Ryan as the Covid-19 pandemic affected my final term of studying violin making and repair at Merton College.
 I’ve been on the look-out for any opportunities to develop my learning, and am grateful that the RAB Trust and Andrew are able to offer this informative series of lectures investigating tools and acoustic techniques to assist the modern violin maker.
 Emma, Merton College